On this page

-The Local Implementation Plan is a statutory requirement under the Greater London Authority Act 1999 and all London boroughs are required to develop a document setting out how it is going to deliver the Mayor's Transport Strategy, its priorities and objectives at a local level.
+All London boroughs are required to develop a Local Implementation Plan setting out how they are going to deliver the Mayor's Transport Strategy, its priorities and objectives at a local level.